-Participants in European Solidarity Corps projects may need to obtain a visa for staying abroad in a third country or coming from a third country.
+Participants in European Solidarity Corps projects may need to obtain a visa for staying abroad in the EU Member States and third countries not associated to the Programme hosting the activity.
 It is a responsibility of all the participating organisations to ensure that the authorisations required (short or long-term stay visas or residence permits) are in order before the planned activity takes place.
 It is strongly recommended that the authorisations are requested from the competent authorities well in advance, since the process may take several weeks.
 National Agencies and the Executive Agency may give further advice and support concerning visas, residence permits, social security, etc. The EU Immigration Portal contains general information on visa and residence permits, for both short-term and long-term stays: